InflAIM

 We put together a multi-disciplinary team of scientists with expertise in clinical research and data science to use advanced computing methodology to examine the reasons why some people are prone to developing multiple long-term conditions.

-Our focus will be to look at statistical and computing methods that can be applied over a long time period.
-Members of our team have developed a number of new computing approaches that have shown some promise.
+Our focus will be to look at statistical and computing methods that can be applied to data over a long time period of time, developing several new computing approaches that our team has been working on and will now implement in this study.

 Funded by NIHR